 The main purpose of this paper is to show how the quantum 1/f effect affects the operation of quantum engineering devices, i.e., quantum dots (or single-electron transistors), quantum wells, quantum wires, spin transistors or arrays of all these devices.

-The decoherence time of spin transistors is given by the spin relaxation time T1 which is of the order of 45 ms in the metal of the base, and which is strongly affected by the Q1/fE.
+3. Quantum 1/f Effect in the Decoherence Time of Spin Transistors.
+The decoherence time of spin transistors is given by the spin relaxation time T1 which is of the order of 45 µs in the metal of the base, and which is strongly affected by the Q1/fE.
 A bottleneck is created in the spin transistor due to the scarcity of electrons with the right sign of the spin which are accepted by the collector.
 Therefore, current flow is proportional with the value of T1.
 Only those electrons which lose coherence, being subject to a spin-flipping decoherence interaction, can pass into the collector.

 Decoherence is a very important process, because it causes what had earlier been simply called collapse of the wave function in the quantum mechanical measurement process, and because it limits the accessibility of quantum computing.
 Therefore it is interesting to note that the decoherence rate fluctuates with a 1/f spectral density.
 The quantum-electrodynamic part of these quantum 1/f fluctuations is caused by bremsstrahlung in the elementary interaction processes causing the decoherence.
 This, in turn, can be for instance electro-electron scattering, with a quantum 1/f effect given by Eq.
 (1) above.

 4. Quantum 1/f Effect in Semiconductor Structures with Nanoscale Dimensions

 At this point we ask how the Q1/fE changes when we scale a macroscopic conductor, semi-conductor, sample or device down to nanoscale dimensions.
 The transition from coherent to conventional Q1/fE is given by the relation